YounesN/PSO-GOF/README.md

 # Optimization

 There are two ways to run this script:
-1. Let the script build your system by providing `pdb` file for single molecule, pack using `packmol`, provide `eq.conf` and `in.conf` so it will equilibriate and run the systems using these files. and etc.
+1. Let the script build your system by providing `pdb` file for single molecule, pack using `packmol`, provide `eq.conf` and `in.conf` so it will equilibriate and run the systems using these files. and etc. (more details below)
 2. Pre-build your systems and include them in `PREBUILT` folder.
 Inside, should be more directories for each temperature in the format `<temperature>K` (e.g. `300K`).

 # Pre-built systems:
-___This is the default behavior. i.e. if `PREBUILT` does exist it will using this method.___
+___This is the default behavior. i.e. if `PREBUILT` does exist it will run using this method.___

 Below is an example of directory `PREBUILT` which is required to run this type of system.
 ```